apache/nuttx/configs/ez80f910200zco/README.txt

   The consequence is, of course, that these interfaces will not be available to applications.

+  Another issue is that the ZDS-II version of stdarg.h does not provide va_copy().
+This affects libs/libc/lib_sysloc.c.

 Other Versions
   If you use any version of ZDS-II other than 5.1.1, 5.2.1, or 5.3.0 or